FreeHorizon2020/Yr10T2_Compsci_Assignment/README.md

 Apart from these rules their isn't much else. if you break anything else please add it so i can eventually get to fixing it.

 ## Most recent Update:
+- Added instructions within the websites.
-- Added a dark mode to aid the eyes
+- Added a dark mode to aid the eyes.